WayneDW/WayneDW.github.io/_posts/2025-09-01-inside-transformers.md

 </figure>

-* **Sliding Window Attention** Each token only attends to a local window of **nearby** tokens instead of the full sequence {% cite jiang2023mistral %} to preverse local context information and scale to long sequences.
+* **2. Sliding Window Attention** Each token only attends to a local window of **nearby** tokens instead of the full sequence {% cite jiang2023mistral %} to preverse local context information and scale to long sequences.

-* **Sparsity**: Longformer {% cite beltagy2020longformer %} leverages a (dilated) sliding window to capture local dependencies and assigns global attention to pre-specified tokens, enhancing modeling flexibility with $O(L)$ complexity.
+* **3. Sparse Attention**: Longformer {% cite beltagy2020longformer %} leverages a (dilated) sliding window to capture local dependencies and assigns global attention to pre-specified tokens, enhancing modeling flexibility with $O(L)$ complexity.
 Reformer {% cite kitaev2020reformer %} employs Locality-Sensitive Hashing (LSH) to group similar items into the same buckets, and each query attends only to tokens within its bucket, resulting $O(L\log L)$ complexity.

-* **Low-rank**: The query-key inner product acts as a rank-1 approximation to captur one *similarity* pattern.
+* **4. Low-rank Attention**: The query-key inner product acts as a rank-1 approximation to captur one *similarity* pattern.
 Although softmax relaxes this rank-1 constraint, the attention weight $\mathrm{P}$ remain approximately low-rank in practice (see Theorem 1 in {% cite wang2020linformer %}), yielding $O(L)$ complexity.

 <div style="display: flex; justify-content: center; gap: -50px;">
   <figure style="text-align: center;">